Skip to main content

 Use Cases

-Anvl Actions was built based on our clients’ recommendations to make it easier to track how issues are addressed.
-Here are just a few examples of what Anvl Actions is best suited for
+Anvl Actions was designed based on client feedback to make it easier to track how issues are addressed.
+Examples include:

 • Field Service Safety